Table of Contents

-If you need a more robust solution, ShipStation and Order Desk integrate easily with ShipBob’s technology to create a more robust ecommerce fulfillment solution, including the ability to create order tags or customize workflows.
+If you need a more robust solution, ShipStation and Order Desk integrate easily with ShipBob’s technology to create a more robust ecommerce fulfilment solution, including the ability to create order tags or customise workflows.
 ShipBob also has a Developer API you can build into.

-As you expand your business across distribution centers, new markets and sales channels, the ecommerce supply chain can get tricky.
-If you’re looking to solve for complexity in your fulfillment process and find ways to easily manage a high volume of orders, order tagging is a great solution.
+As you expand your business across distribution centres, new markets and sales channels, the ecommerce supply chain can get tricky.
+If you’re looking to solve for complexity in your fulfilment process and find ways to easily manage a high volume of orders, order tagging is a great solution.

-But the best way to manage logistics operations is to simple outsource the fulfillment process to the experts.
-With ShipBob, you can save time, money and energy while establishing a flexible fulfillment solution that works for your business.
+But the best way to manage logistics operations is to simple outsource the fulfilment process to the experts.
+With ShipBob, you can save time, money and energy while establishing a flexible fulfilment solution that works for your business.

 “I love that you can view orders based on when they are processing, completed, on hold, and in other stages.
 It is super helpful for us to have that and track the order every step of the way.”

 Ines Guien, Vice President of Operations at Dossier

 To learn more about how ShipBob works, click the button below.

 Order tagging is an easy solution to help make order management more efficient.
 Here are answers to common questions about order tagging.